The Therapy in Schools Program has supported a range of areas, including:

 We have also been working on developing a program suitable for delivery to both parents and staff on how students can be further supported in the home and classroom.

-An example of how the program is having a positive impact is a Year 2 girl who had been almost non-verbal until her intervention in Term 1, now regularly responds to questions in class and, on occasion, even volunteers her own opinions during group and class discussions.
+A Year 2 girl who had been almost non-verbal until her intervention in Term 1, now regularly responds to questions in class.
+On occasion, she even volunteers her own opinions during group and class discussions.

 “A little Year 2 boy is now a completely different child to the one that entered the classroom in Term 1.
 I wholeheartedly believe that this support would change the outcomes for many of our struggling kids as it gives them more confidence to participate in tasks as one more obstacle is removed” added a Year 2 Teacher from Ingleburn Public School.

 “The Therapy in Schools program at Ingleburn Public School, demonstrates how success in learning can be achieved when schools, parents, community partner Ingleburn RSL Club and Learning Links join forces” says Learning Links CEO Birgitte Maibom.